 * Number of American League Division titles: 3

 * The Mariners have never played in the World Series.
-There is only one other team that shares this shameful feat - the Washington Nationals.
+There is only one other team that shares this dismal feat - the Washington Nationals.

 * The Mariners have finished the regular season first in their division three times.
 In one of those three years, they lost in the first round of the playoffs.